jbrzusto/shiftwrap/README.md

      - `long LONGITUDE` : sets the longitude of the station to LONGITUDE decimal degrees (positive is West)

+	 - `alt ALTITUDE` : sets the altitude of the station to ALTITUDE metres ASL

      - `minruntime DURATION` : sets the default minmum runtime for any Service that doesn't specify this.
         DURATION is parsed like a Go time.Duration; e.g. "15m", "1.5h", "30s"